mdcowse/vagrant-sandboxie/Wordpress_1.0/README.md

-1) Copy wordpress project zip archive and sql dump to vagrant-sandboxie/provision/wordpress/wp-project folder and name files as archive.zip and db.sql.
+1) Copy wordpress project zip archive and sql dump to vagrant-sandboxie/provision/wordpress/wp-project folder and name files as project.zip and db.sql.

 2) Open cmd or powershell,
-navigate to vagrant-sandboxie/provision/Wordpress_1.0 folder and run:
+navigate to vagrant-sandboxie/Wordpress_1.0 folder and run:

 ```vagrant up```